espsrc/droplets/docs/sessions.md

 We will create a Jupyter notebook that downloads the image image of a source from astronomical surveys using the [NASA Skyview service](https://skyview.gsfc.nasa.gov/current/cgi/titlepage.pl).
 We will include the script in the IAA-CSIC Github organization so anyone can use and contribute to the code.
 Finally, we will make everything ready to be executed in the cloud using the service provided by [myBinder](https://mybinder.org/).
 The session notes are in [Session 05](https://github.com/spsrc/droplets/blob/master/sessions/droplets-05-binder/droplets-05-binder.md)

+# Session 06 - Your work for posterity: Zenodo

+- Date: 2021-06-07
+- Presenter: Laura Darriba (IAA-CSIC)

+In this session we will use [Zenodo](https://zenodo.org/) to store our finished research.
+Zenodo provides a platform to upload our research data, software, preprints, etc. safely and permanently (at least for the lifetime of the host laboratory CERN, so minimum 20 years, likely much more).
+Zenodo also helps researchers receive credit by making the research results citable by providing a unique identifier DOI.
+The session notes are in [Session 06](https://github.com/spsrc/droplets/blob/master/sessions/droplets-06-binder/droplets-06-zenodo.md)